ucll-programming/course-material/exercises/arithmetic/explanation-parameters.en.md

 * Google is in essence a function that returns a list of web pages.
 * A satnav is a function that returns the shortest path to a certain destination.
-* An chess AI is a function that returns the best move.
+* A chess AI is a function that returns the best move.
 * And so on.

 As of yet, we've been focusing on the *output* of functions, i.e., on their return value.